 Q) Have there been changes to the amendment procedures?

-A) In Protis, amendments were added in a seperate field below information and/or materials provided in the original protocol.
-This process has been vastly improved in Kuali (get the nitty gritty here).
+A) In Protis, amendments were added in a separate field below information and/or materials provided in the original protocol.
+This process has been vastly improved in Kuali (get the details here).
 Researchers can add changes directly to the information provided as part of the original protocol when submitting an amendment.
-Reviewers will be able to see tracked changes, mirroring Microsoft Word’s Track Changes function.
+Reviewers and researchers will be able to see tracked changes, mirroring Microsoft Word’s Track Changes function.
 Prior versions of the protocol will be saved and available for reference by selecting the version from the dropdown menu at the top of each protocol.

-A) Kuali allows users to create a printable version of the entire protocol once it has been completed.
-The functionality currently formats imperfectly, but all content is there.
-Protis has no export functionality.
+Kuali allows users to create a printable version of the entire protocol once it has been completed, complete with links to uploaded documents.
+Protis had no such functionality.

 If you would like to test out the Kuali system without creating a “real” protocol, you may do so in the Kuali Sandbox.
 Access the Kuali Sandbox below.